MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 - Because security is important to our business, be sure to include your Azure security baseline assessment recommendations in this section.
 See https://aka.ms/AzureSecurityBaselines.
 -->

-### Cost optimization
+### Cost Optimization
 <!--
 - REQUIRED: This section is required.
 Cost is of the utmost importance to our customers.
 - REQUIRED STATEMENT: Include the following statement to introduce the section:
 -->

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 <!--
 - Answer the following questions: